 - The noodles are to be cooked, drained and rinsed under ice-cold water to achieve that slightly chewy and delectable texture.
 The long, thin consistency of the noodles coats well in the sauce and makes for a light and refreshing meal to have at any time of the day.

 - Soy sauce, garlic, sugar, sesame oil, and sesame seeds: to flavor the noodles.

-- Optional garnishes include sauteed vegetables (zucchini, carrot, and/or onion), your choice of protein (minced meat, egg yolk, soft-boiled egg, or tofu), and some shredded seaweed flakes (gim garu or nori) for that extra umami flavor.
+- Optional garnishes include sauteed vegetables (onion, zucchini, and/or carrot), aged kimchi, your choice of protein (minced meat, egg yolk, soft-boiled egg, or tofu), and some shredded seaweed flakes (gim garu or nori) for that extra umami flavor.

 And that’s it!
 This dish is the epitome of using simple ingredients to create the perfect blend of flavors, and one that’s truly a lifesaver for busy days.

 How do you serve Korean Soy Sauce Noodles?

 Thanks to its simple soy-based flavors, these noodles are highly versatile and pair well with any garnish that you can think of.

 I personally like to add a bit of protein (chicken, egg, or tofu), some vegetables (sauteed zucchini, carrot, onion, or fresh green onions), and some gim garu (seasoned seaweed flakes) to finish.

 If you like the noodles to be a bit spicy, you can add some Gochugaru or some diced chili pepper to the mix to give it that extra kick of spice.
 The choice is all yours!